devopsmakers/terraform-aws-eks/README.md

 > :warning: **Only `Terraform >= 0.12` will be supported.
 Based on `v9.0.0` of the upstream module.**

-The interface to the module is the same but it attempts to be more flexible by allowing users to create and use components separately by splitting out sub-modules for:
+The interface to the module is ~the same~ similar, but it attempts to be more flexible by allowing users to create and use components separately by splitting out sub-modules for:
 - EKS Control Plane